Skip to main content

 Does the system handle Fair Housing compliance on tenant-facing messages?

-The build includes a pattern-detection layer that flags messages touching protected-class categories — race, familial status, disability, national origin, and others covered under the Fair Housing Act — and routes them to a human instead of generating an automated response.
+The build includes a pattern-detection layer that flags messages touching protected-class categories like race, familial status, disability, and national origin under the Fair Housing Act, and routes them to a human instead of generating an automated response.
 This is a routing control, not a compliance program.
-It reduces the risk of an automated reply inadvertently using language that creates Fair Housing exposure, but it's not a substitute for proper Fair Housing training, a licensed property manager's review on sensitive matters, or legal counsel when a complaint situation arises.
-State and local fair housing laws vary — some jurisdictions add protected classes beyond the federal baseline.
-The manager defines the escalation paths; the system enforces them.
+It reduces the risk of an automated reply using language that creates Fair Housing exposure, but it does not replace proper Fair Housing training, a licensed property manager's review on sensitive matters, or legal counsel when a complaint situation arises.
+State and local fair housing laws vary, and some jurisdictions add protected classes beyond the federal baseline.
+The manager defines the escalation paths and the system enforces them.

 How does vendor routing work if we have preferred contractors by trade and geography?

-During setup, we build a vendor routing table that maps by trade category (plumbing, HVAC, electrical, general maintenance, appliance repair) and by whatever geographic zone you define — zip codes, neighborhoods, or property groups.
-When a maintenance request comes in, the triage layer identifies the trade and property location, looks up the routing table, and contacts the appropriate vendor.
-If the primary vendor doesn't confirm availability within your configured window, the system can fall back to a secondary vendor for that trade-zone combination.
+During setup, we build a vendor routing table mapped by trade category like plumbing, HVAC, electrical, general maintenance, and appliance repair, and by whatever geographic zone you define, whether that is zip codes, neighborhoods, or property groups.
+When a maintenance request comes in, the triage layer identifies the trade and property location, looks up the table, and contacts the right vendor.
+If the primary vendor does not confirm availability within your configured window, the system can fall back to a secondary vendor for that trade-zone pairing.
 You control the vendor list, the fallback logic, and the confirmation window.
-If your vendor relationships are informal and scheduling is by phone rather than text or email, we build routing to alert you with a pre-drafted vendor contact rather than attempting fully autonomous dispatch.
+If your vendor relationships are informal and scheduling happens by phone, we build routing that alerts you with a pre-drafted vendor contact rather than attempting fully autonomous dispatch.

-Can this integrate with our existing PM system — AppFolio, Buildium, or Stessa?
+Can this integrate with our existing PM system like AppFolio, Buildium, or Stessa?

-The rent reminder ladder reads lease and payment data from your property management system — AppFolio, Buildium, or Yardi — through their API.
-It checks payment status before each ladder touch, so a tenant who pays on day two doesn't receive the day-five notice.
-The system doesn't process payments directly; it reads status and sends communications accordingly.
-For operators using Stessa, which has more limited API access than AppFolio or Buildium, the integration typically relies on a scheduled data export rather than a live API pull — we scope this during the audit phase before build begins.
-If you're running a different PM platform, we confirm API access during discovery before committing to a timeline.
+The rent reminder ladder reads lease and payment data from your property management system through its API.
+On AppFolio, Buildium, or Yardi, it checks payment status before each ladder touch, so a tenant who pays on day two never receives the day-five notice.
+The system does not process payments directly; it reads status and sends communications accordingly.
+For operators on Stessa, which has more limited API access than AppFolio or Buildium, the integration usually relies on a scheduled data export rather than a live API pull, and we scope that during the audit phase before the build begins.
+Running a different PM platform?
+We confirm API access during discovery before committing to a timeline.

-No. Once a matter crosses into formal eviction proceedings — a pay-or-quit notice has been served, an unlawful detainer has been filed, or you've flagged the tenancy as in active legal action — the system hands off entirely to the manager.
+No. Once a matter crosses into formal eviction proceedings, meaning a pay-or-quit notice has been served, an unlawful detainer has been filed, or you have flagged the tenancy as in active legal action, the system hands off entirely to the manager.
 Automated communication during eviction proceedings creates liability exposure: content, timing, and tone all carry legal risk that varies by state, and anything the system sends could surface in court.
-The build has an eviction-hold flag that, once set on a unit, suppresses all automated outbound for that tenancy and routes any inbound from that tenant directly to the manager.
-The flag can be set manually or triggered by a status field in your PM system if you track it there.
+The build has an eviction-hold flag that, once set on a unit, suppresses all automated outbound for that tenancy and routes any inbound from that tenant straight to the manager.
+The flag can be set by hand or triggered by a status field in your PM system if you track it there.
 What gets communicated during an active eviction is a decision for the manager and their attorney, not the automation layer.

 Can property owners and tenants both access the system, or is it tenant-facing only?

 The build is scoped by role.
 Tenant-facing flows handle maintenance submission, status updates, rent reminders, and lease renewal outreach.
-Owner-facing flows are separate and configurable — a rental owner might receive a monthly digest with occupancy status, upcoming lease expirations, and open maintenance tickets, rather than seeing individual tenant communications.
+Owner-facing flows are separate and configurable: a rental owner might get a monthly digest with occupancy status, upcoming lease expirations, and open maintenance tickets rather than seeing individual tenant communications.
 Owner contacts that come in as maintenance or financial questions route to the property manager, not into the tenant communication layer.
-If you manage properties for third-party owners, the owner-access scope is something we define during the build — some PM companies want owners to have a read-only view of open tickets; others keep owners out of day-to-day communication logs entirely.
+If you manage properties for third-party owners, we define the owner-access scope during the build.
+Some PM companies want owners to have a read-only view of open tickets; others keep owners out of day-to-day communication logs entirely.
 Golden Horizons scopes the access controls before anything gets built.

 Start with an audit →